Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Psyshock vs Unity Physics.md

 -   We need morphing collider shapes.
 We only needed uniform scaling in this case, so Unity Physics 1.0 is sufficient.
-However, if we needed non-uniform scaling to sync with squishy animations, then we would have to allocate and deallocate blob assets every frame which is pretty awful.
+However, if we needed non-uniform scaling to sync with squishy animations, then we would have to allocate and deallocate blob assets every frame which is pretty awful, even with the convenient APIs Unity Physics provides for unique colliders.
 -   Most of our game logic is going to be detecting if two colliders intersected.
 We want to know if our friendly projectiles hit the enemies, if the enemy fire hits us, if any projectile hits terrain, if two different